SAP-samples/teched2025-DT265/exercises/ex1/README.md

 #### Configure the Content Channel of Your Web Application

-1. In the SAP BTP Cockpit of your customer subaccount, goto *Instances and Subscriptions*.
+1. In the SAP BTP Cockpit of your customer subaccount, go to *Instances and Subscriptions*.
 2. Open *SAP Build Work Zone, standard edition*.

-	> Note: SAP Build Work Zone is already subscribed in the subaccount of your customer.
-Additionally, your user is assigned to the role collection *Launchpad_Admin*, which allows you to configure SAP Build Work Zone.
-You can find more details about the predconditions in the chapter [Provision Your Multi-Tenant Application to Consumer Subaccounts](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/25-Multi-Tenancy-Provisioning.md) of the Partner Reference Application.

 3. In the *Site Manager*, open the *Channel Manager*.
 As the web application is deployed in the provider subaccount, it is not automatically added as content to the *HTML5 Apps* content channel.
 4. Create a new *Content Provider*.
 	1. Set the title *Poetry Slam Manager*.
-	2. Set the description *Content of Poetry Slam Manager Solution*.
+	2. Set the description *Content of *Poetry Slam Manager* Solution*.
 	3. Select *poetry-slams-cdm* as *Design-Time-Destination*.
 	4. Select *poetry-slams-rt* as *Runtime-Destination*.
 	5. Save the content channel.